ianfoo/no-masters/hellobirb/README.md

 ANNOUNCE_CHANNEL_ID | The Discord ID for the text channel to send messages on.
 This is required.
 BOT_TIME_ZONE | Name of the time zone (e.g., America/Los_Angeles) that the bot is running in.
 Defaults to UTC if not specified.
 Per-user time zones are not available in Discord, so allowing the bot to specify is the best that we can do.
 MONDAY_MORNING_ADDENDUM | This a string that will be included in the greeting if users show up on a Monday morning.
 PORT | Port on which to serve HTTP for the health-check page.
+Defaults to 8080.
 DEV_MODE | Set to a non-blank value to keep the last-seen database from being updated.
 For testing purposes.

 ### TO DO